neurophysik/jitcode/docs/index.rst

 For most applications, the only difference to SciPy’s ODE in terms of handling is that you have to supply the derivative in the correct format – JiTCODE automatically takes care of the compilation.
 However, you can also tweak this step by step, if you desire (see `tweak` and the `notes on compilation`_).

-This documentation assumes that you have read the documentation of SciPy’s `ODE`_ or are otherwise familiar with it.
 As with SciPy’s ODE, this documentation assumes that the differential equation you want to solve is:

 .. math::